If you are in the market to buy a telescope, the chances are very high that you will stumble upon choosing between

 - Spherical Aberration.

 A concave mirror is positioned at the beginning of a large tube-shaped housing.
 The opposite end of the tube is left open to allow light to pass through the housing.
-A small mirror inclined at a 45-degree gradient is placed inside of the tube.
-The light is then reflected by the mirror and projected towards the opening on side of the telescope housing which contains a convex lens eyepiece.
+A small mirror inclined at a 45-degree gradient is placed inside the tube.
+The light is then reflected by the mirror and projected towards the opening on the side of the telescope housing, which contains a convex lens eyepiece.